sbadirli/Fine-Grained-ZSL-with-DNA/BZSL/README.md

 ## Data

-You may download the data from this anonymous [link](https://www.dropbox.com/sh/gt6tkech0nvftk5/AADOUJc_Bty3sqOsqWHxhmULa?dl=0).
+You may download the data from this Dropbox [link](https://www.dropbox.com/sh/gt6tkech0nvftk5/AADOUJc_Bty3sqOsqWHxhmULa?dl=0).
 Please put dataset into `data` folder and move the `data` folder into the same directory which contains the folders for codes.

 ## Experiments